-Without the ability to tell the future, it is crucial to find a balance between planning short-term goals within our immediate control and accepting that we will likely have to adapt to certain aspects of life.
+Without the ability to tell the future, it is crucial to find a balance between planning short-term goals within our immediate control and accepting that we will likely have to adapt to certain aspects of everyday life.

-The following tips are good practices to adopt to cope with uncertainty.
+Take a deep breath and try the following tips are good practices to adopt to cope with uncertainty.

 - Define (or redefine) your goals.
 Are your current goals still valid, or do they need to be altered to reflect changes in your situation?
 Identify what can be changed while also prioritizing goals that will need to remain as planned.

 - Create mini-goals.
 Use a journal or go-to planner to keep track of daily, weekly, and monthly goals.
 This will provide more structure to long-term goals and allow you to track your progress.
 Checking off bite-size tasks creates the momentum to stay on track and provides a sense of control.